A Focus on Nanobiology

 2:30Session 4.
 Cell based nanomanufacturing

-NSF co-chair: Steven Peretti, NSF ENG/CBET
+NSF co-chair: Steven Peretti, bio, NSF ENG/CBET

 Academic Co-Chair: Rebecca Taylor, bio, Carnegie Mellon University